 10. Take care of yourself

 As you tackle your finances and stare at the list of things you want to accomplish across the spectrum of your life, don’t forget to take care of yourself.
 The changing season can be a stressful time of the year.

 Make time in your life to stay healthy.
 Luckily, it is still possible to save money while living a healthy lifestyle.
 Keep your mental and physical health a priority in these trying times.

-The New Year is the perfect time to make money moves.
+The New Year is the perfect time to make money moves and plan for the year ahead.
 As you explore your finances for the upcoming year, try to include these effective financial strategies in mind!
 Here's to an incredibly successful new year!